leosattler/SIR-CA/README.md

 Python implementation of a two-dimensional Cellular Automata to simulate epidemic spreading based on the SIR compartmental model.
 This project is part of CAP-241 course evaluation.
-Alogside this code, the following report (in Portuguese) was presented to Prof. Sandra Sandri: https://www.overleaf.com/read/znfhxhgsxqbs.
+Alongside this program, the following report (in Portuguese) was presented to Prof. Sandra Sandri: https://www.overleaf.com/read/znfhxhgsxqbs.

 You should have received a copy of the GNU General Public License